MrKai77/Loop/README.md

 Introducing Loop, the revolutionary MacOS app that simplifies window management for you!
 With Loop, you can effortlessly choose your window direction using a radial menu triggered by a simple key press, and customize it according to your preferences with personalized colors and settings.

 Gone are the days of frustratingly juggling between multiple windows and applications on your screen.
-With Loop, you can easily move, resize, and arrange your windows with just a few clicks, saving you valuable time and energy.
+You can easily move, resize, and arrange your windows with just a few clicks, saving you valuable time and energy.

 The best part?
 Loop is incredibly intuitive and user-friendly, so even if you're not tech-savvy, you can still enjoy its benefits without any hassle.
 Plus, its sleek and modern design adds a touch of elegance to your desktop.